Green Beans with Cherry Tomatoes – A quick side dish perfect for roasted or fried chicken, pork, or even beef. Make it in minutes!

 Green Beans with Cherry Tomatoes

-- 1 ½ pounds green beans trimmed (I use frozen)
+- 1 ½ pounds fresh or frozen green beans

 - 1 ½ cups water

 - ¾ teaspoon garlic salt

 - Bring the beans and water to a boil, cover and reduce heat to low.
 Simmer until tender, about 10 minutes.
 Drain and set aside.